cfw-guide/cemu.cfw.guide/docs/controllers/ds4windows.md

 1. Change `Controller API` to `XInput`
 1. Change `Controller` to `Controller X`
 1. Proceed to map all your controller button inputs
-1. At the top, enter in a controller profile name, e.g. `Gamepad Controller`
+1. At the top, enter in a controller profile name, e.g. `GamePad Controller`
 1. Click `Save`

 ![](/assets/images/ds4windows.png)

-## Motion Controls
+## Motion controls

-1. On the top bar, go to `Settings` -> `Gamepad Motion Source`
+1. On the top bar, go to `Settings` -> `GamePad Motion Source`
 1. Select your controller from this list
 1. Select `By slot`